Connect with us

 Lack of market need

 One of the most significant reasons for failure is a lack of demand for the entrepreneur’s product or service.
-If there is no market need or if the product does not solve a problem or meet a customer’s desire, it becomes challenging to attract customers and generate revenue.
+If there is no market need or the product does not solve a problem or meet a customer’s desire, attracting customers and generating revenue becomes challenging.

 Insufficient planning